YangXU63/OPE_MNAR_ICML25/README.md

 # Off-Policy Evaluation under Nonignorable Monotone Missingness

-This repository contains the official implementation for the ICML 2025 submission **"Off-Policy Evaluation under Nonignorable Monotone Missingness."** It includes the technical appendix and code for simulations and synthetic data analysis using MIMIC-III, supporting the figures in the paper.
+This repository contains the official implementation for the ICML 2025 accepted paper **"Off-Policy Evaluation under Nonignorable Monotone Missingness."** It includes the technical appendix and code for simulations and synthetic data analysis using MIMIC-III, supporting the figures in the paper.

-## Overview

-- **Paper:** "Off-Policy Evaluation under Nonignorable Monotone Missingness"
-- **Conference:** ICML 2025

 ## Repository Structure